 8. Get Local in Triana.

-The Triana neighborhood is just over the Guadalquivir river via the Puente de Isabel II, otherwise known as the bridge into Triana.
+The Triana neighborhood is just over the Guadalquivir River via the Puente de Isabel II, otherwise known as the bridge into Triana.
 Be sure to stop and take some photos overlooking the river as you cross! 😉

-Triana is known for its authentic Mercado de Triana, a local vibe, as well as its famous tile shops, tapas, and nightlife.
+Triana is known for its authentic Mercado de Triana, a local vibe, as well as its famous ceramic tile shops, tapas, and nightlife.
 You’ll come upon the Mercado first.
 It’s just on the other side of the bridge after passing a small chapel.
 The Mercado is open from 9 am – 3 pm and sells fresh produce, meats, and fish.
 You’ll also find a few spots inside the market to sit for a small bite.

 Triana is the heart of azulejo or glazed tile making.
 Southern Spain is known for its vibrant tiles and mosaics seen throughout the region on everything from architecture to dinner plates.